x-actions/go-sync/README.md

-# Github Action for sync code to cdn
+# Github Action for Sync Code to CDN

 a tools sync code to cdn, like aliyun oss.